 The harassment complained about when related to “protected characteristics” which are age, disability, gender reassignment, race, religion or belief, sex or sexual orientation is a form of discrimination under the Equality Act.
 The protected characteristics of pregnancy and maternity, and marriage and civil partnership are not included under these harassment provisions.

 There are two other specific forms of harassment under the Act.
-These are firstly, when the unwanted conduct is of a sexual nature and has the purpose or effect of “violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual”
+Firstly, when the unwanted conduct is of a sexual nature and has the purpose or effect of “violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual”

 Secondly, when the unwanted conduct is of a sexual nature or related to gender reassignment or sex, and has the same purpose or effect, and that person is treated less favourably for having rejected or submitted to that conduct.

-It is not necessary to have previously objected to something for it to be unwanted.
+It is not necessary for you to have previously objected to something for it to be unwanted.

-Harassment at work related to a third person’s protected characteristic, or based on the perception that someone has a protected characteristic is covered.
+Harassment at work related to a third person’s protected characteristic, or based on the perception that you have a protected characteristic is covered.